albar965/littlenavmap-manual/src/en/NAVDATA.rst

 -  Parking positions
 -  Airport COM frequencies

+The purpose of using the simulator airport is to provide more detailed information, such as the layout of the apron and taxiways.
+Furthermore, the airport layout shown in Little Navmap should match what you see in the simulator, even if you use an outdated airport add-on or an outdated stock airport.
+It would not make sense to show a real-world airport layout that does not match what you see in the simulator.

 The following features are taken from the Navigraph database:

 - Navaids (waypoints/intersections, VOR, NDB, marker, ILS and more) which affects: